 Every database field can have custom permissions.
-For example, you can create a bug tracker where there are publicly view-able fields and then other fields that only staff can see.
+For example, you can create a bug tracker where there are publicly viewable fields and then other fields that only staff can see.
 However, there is only a single search index content entity that is searched - not separate searchable entries for every field.
-That means that every field you append to the search index with this plugin MUST be a field you want everyone to be able to see.
+That means that every field you append to the search index with this plugin MUST be a field you want everyone to be able to see and search.
 When viewing a record those field permissions will of course apply, but with this information appended to the single searchable index entry you risk the chance that a search result will display with that formerly staff-only field and now everyone will know your admins are calling other members "buttheads" or worse.
 Be careful!

-OK, great, but I already have a massive database.
+OK, great, but I already have a massive Pages database.
 I installed this and set the fields I wanted to be indexed in this database.
 I get that new records going forward will have the field values added to the search index but what about old records?

 PSTF version 2 is for Invision Community 4.4 exclusively - do not use on lower versions!